 Is a permanent employee with the State of California, the California State University system, Senate Rules Committee, Assembly Rules Committee, Legislative Analyst's Office.

 Employees may participate in Catch-Up no sooner than three years prior to their normal retirement age.
 Normal retirement age represents the earliest age of typical retirement for the industry in which the employee works.
 Savings Plus defines normal retirement age as a range between age 50 to 70 ½.
 An employee working in safety classification is an example of the industry where normal retirement age could be designated as age 50.
 It is up to the employee to decide their normal retirement age.
 While in Catch-Up, if the employee retires or separates from employment they can use their lump sum separation pay to fund their Catch-Up contributions.
-To qualify, employees' must attach a copy of their approved 457 Catch-Up worksheet to their Transfer Lump Sum Separation Pay Form.
+To qualify, employees' must attach a copy of their 457 Catch-Up approval letter to their Transfer Lump Sum Separation Pay Form.